How Does the FDA Work?

-The FDA Executive Committee meets the first Wednesday of each month to discuss general issues of the faculty and to plan the agenda for FDA General Faculty meetings (see “Meeting Schedule” for specific meeting dates this semester).
-Past Executive Committees have developed a Hunter-based survey of faculty concerns and planned forums addressing such topics as academic freedom, obtaining non-governmental grant funding, discussing the Hunter administration’s proposed grant-vetting process, and discussions about the proposed new science building.
+The FDA Executive Committee meets monthly to discuss general issues of the faculty and to plan the agenda for FDA General Faculty meetings (see “Meeting Schedule” for specific meeting dates this semester).
+Past Executive Committees have planned forums addressing such topics as tenure, promotions, academic freedom, obtaining non-governmental grant funding, and the administration’s grant-vetting process.

 The Executive Committee is also charged with the supervision of two spaces at the college - the "Solarium" (room 1413HE) and the Faculty/Staff Lounge (on the 8th floor of HW) - and attends to practical issues affecting the maintenance and use of these spaces.
 To reserve these spaces go to the Solarium or the Faculty/Staff Lounge.

-While these meetings are generally open only to members of the Executive Committee, faculty who have issues they would like the FDA to consider (and which they would prefer to present here instead of the General Faculty meetings) may contact the FDA in advance, at email@example.com.
+Executive Committee meetings are open only to members of the Executive Committee.
+However, faculty who have issues they would like the FDA to consider (and which they would prefer to present here instead of the General Faculty meetings) may contact the FDA in advance, at email@example.com.

 All faculty are welcome to attend the FDA General Faculty meetings, at which the FDA provides coffee and cookies.
 These meetings provide an opportunity for faculty to hear from various Hunter administrators and other colleagues about current issues (e.g., budget cuts, new CUNY-wide or Hunter initiatives, etc.).
 When Hunter’s president attends, she presents a college update; when the provost attends, she offers an academic update.

-At each meeting, discussion of various resources affecting faculty will often be discussed (e.g., new library databases and other technologies, new ICIT programs, etc.).
+At each meeting, we discuss various resources that affect our faculty (how to get a book published, etc.).
 The final hour of most monthly meetings is devoted to a forum on a specific topic announced in advance, often led by an invited member of the Hunter community.
 Suggestions from faculty of topics that would have wide appeal to Hunter faculty are always appreciated.
 Recent topics include book publishing, academic freedom, the increased reliance on adjuncts at Hunter, and udpates on contract negotiations from members of the PSC Executive Council.